Now scheduling COVID-19 vaccine appointments for ages 12+

 Stacey D’Eletto is the nursery attendant for the Day Hospital, where she has been working since 2007.
 She holds an associate’s degree in early childhood education and a bachelor’s degree in human services.

-Zobeida Diaz, MD, MS, is an attending psychiatrist in the Day Hospital within the Center for Women’s Behavioral Health at Women & Infants Hospital.
+Zobeida Diaz, MD, MS, is the interim Division Director and attending psychiatrist within the Center for Women’s Behavioral Health at Women and Infants Hospital.

 Alpha Lefrancois has been at Women & Infants since 1993.
 She began as a case manager at Project Link and transitioned in 2015 to her current role as case manager at the Center for Women’s Behavioral Health.